 If you want to remove a feature, you must identify it first.
-To remove an identified feature, use the Remove this feature button on the OSM Feature widget.
+To remove an identified feature, use the button on the OSM Feature widget.
 When removing a line/polygon, the line/polygon itself is deleted, so are all its member points that doesn't belong to any other line/polygon.